openknowledge/workshop-cloud/README.md

    - Click "Create & Deploy"

 **Note**: The creation and deployment of the AppRunner service may take several minutes.
 Think of all the magic that goes on behind the scenes.
-So it is only fair to be willing to wait some minutes.
+So, it seems to be fair enough to be willing to wait some minutes.

 ### Connect our frontend to the AppRunner service